Prescriptions

 Questions about your prescription

-If you have questions about your medicine, your local pharmacists can answer these.
+If you have questions about your medicine, your local pharmacist can usually answer these.
 They can also answer questions on medicines you can buy without a prescription.

 The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.